Who Pays for Title Insurance?

 So, Who Ends Up Paying?

 The buyer decides whether to pay for title insurance/buy an owner’s policy on the property.
 The seller does not pay for title insurance.
 However, as the home buyer, we highly recommend that you ask the seller if he or she previously purchased a title insurance policy on the property.
-And if the seller did purchase title insurance in the past, you can always ask them for the name of the company that issued the policy.
+What if the seller bought title insurance in the past?
+You can always ask them for the name of the company that issued the policy.

 As the home buyer, you also have the right to pick your settlement agent as well as title insurer.
 But sometimes, your agent can easily recommend a title company they have worked with before to help take one more stressors off your plate.